-When I first sat down to plan out B’s kindergarten last year, I had no idea what morning time was.
+When I first sat down to plan out B’s kindergarten last year, I had no idea what morning time (also known as morning basket) was.
 I think I had seen it mentioned on a few sites, but knowing that it wasn’t “required” as part of the AO curriculum as well as the fact that the thought of implementing yet another homeschooling “thing” into our schedule with rules and requirements was daunting at best.
 So I decided to skip it.

 Little did I know that those mothers who homeschooled multiple children for several years were on to something (imagine that!).
 When I actually started scheduling all of this stuff and wondering where certain things would fit in, morning time kept popping its little head up in the back of my mind, humbly reminding me that perhaps it could be of assistance.
 How could I get all of these “riches” in when there wasn’t something really palpable to do?
 Should I skip the folk song?
 Or the hymn?
 And what about recitation?
 Picture study was a little more tangible as there was something to sit and look at, but the others?
 Not so much.